stiles/locations/README.md

 | **Total collected**               |    **69** | **158,020** |

 ### All the companies
-This repo is a non-commercial exercise in data scraping practice, and it's a work in progress.
-I make no guarantees about the accuracy or completeness of the data.
+This repo is a non-commercial exercise in data scraping practice.
+Locations were extracted from the store lookup directories on each company’s website.
+The results align closely with public estimates and company statements regarding their inventory counts but remain approximate.
+Some locations may have been inadvertently omitted during the scraping process.

 | Company                                                                                   | Category                  | Locations |
 | ----------------------------------------------------------------------------------------- | ------------------------- | --------: |